- Some users reported that the microphone is not working in Windows 11, but this article will show how you can easily solve it.

-How to prevent your Windows 11 micrphone from not working
+How to prevent your Windows 11 microphone from not working

 Because you’ve seen the most common microphone problems and how you can solve each of them, we consider properly showing you some interesting tips to prevent your device from getting into trouble.

-- Constantly check for updates – No matter we talk about general Windows updates or driver related updates, it is always important to keep them refreshed.
+- Constantly check for updates – No matter whether we talk about general Windows updates or driver-related updates, it is always important to keep them refreshed.

 So, after conducting a series of researches, we found out that these solutions are the best to try if your microphone is not working in Windows 11.

 If you are not using Windows 11 yet and are curious about its system requirements, we have an article to enlighten you on this subject.